mircealungu/mircea/thoughtstream.md

 Plants are a slow-motion miracle.
 You put a little garlic in the ground, and then put water in there every now and then.
 Next thing you know, the one garlic has transformed into 12.

+**June 18**

+Went for a walk to the beach and saw the most intense fluorescent pink band in the sunset ever.
+Took dozens of photos trying to capture it.
+No photo can do justice to the majesty of the sunset.
+And to think that in 4 billion years the Andromeda galaxy will intersect ours and probably will interfere with the sunsets!

 **June 17**